-Mercury resumed apparent direct motion in right ascension on 2016 SEP 21.
-Greatest Western Elongation of 17.9° will be reached on SEP 28.
-Through a telescope on SEP 28 Mercury will appear in dichotomy, i.e. 50% illuminated like a Half Moon.
-Prior to that it will appear as a crescent and afterward gibbous.
-By the standard of 30 minutes before sunrise for Chicago, Mercury will achieve its highest altitude of 10.9° on SEP 29.
-While increasing in brilliance, it will fall to superior conjunction behind the Sun on OCT 27.
+Mercury will resume apparent direct motion in right ascension on 2019 MAR 27.
+By the standard of 30 minutes before sunrise for Chicago, it will reach its highest altitude of 3.8° on APR 04.
+On 2019 APR 11 Mercury will attain its Greatest Western Elongation of 27.7°.
+Through a telescope on APR 13, it will be seen in dichotomy, i.e. 50% illuminated like a Half Moon.
+Prior to that Mercury will appear as a crescent and afterward gibbous.
+While increasing in brilliance, it will fall to inferior conjunction behind the Sun on MAY 21.

-The Moon will appear near Mercury on 2016 SEP 29.
+The Moon will appear near Mercury on 2019 APR 03 & MAY 03 without occultations.

 NOTE: Event dates in this article are for North American Central Time at those moments nearest to 30 before sunrise for Chicago.